Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 9. Click OK to insert a TreeView control on the Form.

-10. Drag the control down and to the right to leave some space at the top and left of the TreeView Control.
-Drag the bottom right corner sizing handle towards the right and the bottom corner to make the control larger, like the sample image given below.
+10. Drag the TreeView control slightly down and to the right to leave some space along the top and left edges.

-11. Display the Property Sheet of the control and change its Name Property Value to TreeView0, if it is different there.
+11. Display the control's Property Sheet, and change its Name Property Value to TreeView0, if it is different.

 12. Display the VBA Editing Window of the Form.